-Despite this unfavourable environment, the various measures taken by the Group throughout 2020 enabled it to comply at 31 December 2020 with the covenants relating to Eurotunnel's Term Loan and to strengthen its liquidity position.
-At 31 December 2020, the Eurotunnel Group's cash and cash equivalents amounted to $\in$ 330 million, up $\in$ 109 million compared to the end of 2019.
+Despite this unfavourable environment, the various measures taken by the Group during 2021 have enabled it to comply with the covenants relating to the Eurotunnel Term Loan at 31 December 2021 and to strengthen its liquidity position.
+At 31 December 2021, the Group held cash and cash equivalent investments of €718 million, an increase of €89 million compared to the end of 2020.

-Nevertheless, in the context of the health crisis and as a precautionary measure, on 17 October 2020, the Group entered into agreement with its creditors for a waiver on its main covenant, the "senior debt coverage ratio", failure to comply with which would constitute an event of default under the Term Loan.
-This waiver will apply for the three test dates between December 2020 and December 2021 inclusive, unless the Group decides that such a waiver is not required no later than two months prior to one of the dates in question.
-The waiver is subject to certain conditions, including the holding of a minimum cash balance of approximately €200 million at the Eurotunnel sub-group level at the relevant dates.
+In October 2021, in the context of the health crisis and as a precautionary measure, the Group extended the waiver agreement that was put in place in 2020 under its main financial covenant.
+As a result, the waiver will apply for testing as at 30 June 2022 and 31 December 2022, unless the Group decides that it is not required no later than five weeks prior to either of these two dates.
+The Group did not make use of the waiver at either 30 June 2021 or 31 December 2021.
+The waiver is subject to certain conditions including the holding of a minimum cash balance of approximately €200 million at the Eurotunnel sub-group level on the relevant dates.
+At 31 December 2021, cash held by the Eurotunnel Holding sub-group totalled €429 million.